 NOTE: The below is a sample itinerary for a popular extension option to see the Sacred Valley, Cusco and Machu Picchu.
 Many of our guests, whether in the Galapagos or in Patagonia, will add this itinerary to their trip or custom build one with us.
 Please contact us with any questions.
 We are eager to help!

-Upon arrival, on the first day of your trip to Peru, you will be welcomed by a ROW representative and transfered to your hotel, After check in you will have a briefing in which you will be handed your “Travel kit” which includes all your travel documents such as itinerary, flight, train and bus tickets, and hotel information.
+Upon arrival, on the first day of your trip to Peru, you will be welcomed by a Peru Unbound representative and transfered to your hotel, After check in you will have a briefing in which you will be handed your “Travel kit” which includes all your travel documents such as itinerary, flight, train and bus tickets, and hotel information.

 Overnight in Lima.